Why Is Your Tree Losing Bark? Causes and Solutions for Peeling Bark

 Common triggers include:

-• Mechanical Damage: Bark wounds from lawnmowers, string trimmers, and other maintenance tools provide access to insects and disease.
+- Mechanical Damage: Bark wounds from lawnmowers, string trimmers, and other maintenance tools provide access for insects and disease.
 To limit damage, mulch around trees and use tree guards.
 Handle trees carefully when pruning or performing repairs.

 Adequate watering, mulching, improving drainage, and protecting trees from mechanical damage are essential steps to address these issues.